Samuel-16/Questioning-program-c-rewrite/readme.md

 - Arrays can only assigned to array variables when the array is declared.
 Other functions need to be used to modify an already declared array unless you go one element at a time.
 - ~~You cannot do `char nameString[255]=""`.
 Initialising an array with a value only allocates the space needed for that value.~~ This is incorrect.
 Arrays can actually be allocated a larger space than their initial value.
 I misunderstood an error.
 You can initialise an array this way with a magic number, but not a const.
 - Mixing `scanf` and `fgets` causes issues, as `scanf` leaves the newline character in stdin and causes `fgets` to immediately receive an empty string.
+- C files can be compiled into object files if they are missing definitions for functions or global variables that are nonetheless declared.
+These files can then be combined with other object files which *do* possess the necessary definitions to build the final executable.
+- "Make" and "Cmake" are different.
+Make is for automating the process of compiling multiple pieces of source code at the same time into intermediate files, which can then be merged into a single, final, executable.
+- Header files are files containing C code that do not make a full C file by themselves.
+They simply contain struct or keyword definitions, or declarations of undefined data, which can then be included by multiple C files, rather than be individually written in each.

 # Issues